-Snobowl has a small day lodge with food, drinks, rentals and is a good place to warm up.
-Photo by Snow Life LLC
+Snobowl has a small day lodge with rentals and ticket sales and is a good place to warm up. *Photo by Snow Life LLC

-Elko Snobowl has one small piste groomer that lays down some sweet desert corduroy on either side of the chairlift.
-Photo by Snow Life LLC
+Elko Snobowl has two piste groomers that lay down some sweet desert corduroy on either side of the chairlift. *Photo by Snow Life LLC

 Keep an eye out for painted rock signs on your way up, that will help guide you to the Snobowl. *Photo by Snow Life LLC

 Listed below is the address and normal Winter operating schedule for Mount Baker Ski Area in Deming, Washington.